Singing with Machines (2018)

 Henry, seizing this inspiration, immediately went away and converted “In B Flat” by Darren Solomon into an Alexa skill, and we (assisted by our colleague Lei He) assembled eight Amazon Echoes for a performance:

 This generated a surprising amount of interest online, so we continued this line of enquiry with added enthusiasm!
 I became especially interested in how creative applications of new technologies could be used critically: to expose and illuminate the hidden workings of these technologies and their entanglements with society more generally.
 Around this time I’d revisited Alvin Lucier’s piece “I am sitting in a room” – which uses feedback and repeated overdubbing to slowly transform a spoken word piece into a resonant drone – revealing the material properties of the tape and acoustic environment through repetition and feedback.
-I wondered if the same approach could be used to better understand the ‘resonances’ or biases of a voice assistant, by repeatedly applying its speech synthesis and speech recognition in turn, and observing how the text deteriorates at each step:
+I wondered if the same approach could be used to better understand the ‘resonances’ or biases of a voice assistant, by repeatedly applying its speech synthesis and speech recognition in turn, and observing how the text deteriorates at each step (Update in 2023: twitter link for the results of this now lost to time since I deleted my account).

 The results were interesting, and Henry then riffed further on this, producing a pair of Alexa skills allowing two echoes to carry out a dialogue which slowly ‘disintegrates’.
 He christened this “I am Running in the Cloud”, and it, again piqued the curiosity of quite a few people, including the folks at Language Log, which I found particularly pleasing (see Henry’s write-up of this for more).